Going to primary school

 Frequently asked questions

-Why are there rules?
+Why are there registration rules?

 Choosing